vfmd/vfmd-spec/syntax.md

     > </div>

-Similarly, when including a HTML block within a list, please make sure that the HTML block is completely contained within the list.
+Similarly, when including a HTML block within a list, please make sure that the HTML block is completely contained within a list item.

 For example, the following is wrong, and will result in invalid HTML
 output: